RCS-Box API

 200 + {"acknowledged": true} |

 Audit log marked acked.
 Phone stays blacklisted (already was). | Audit log marked acked.
-Phone removed from blacklist. |
+Phone was already removed from the blacklist when the START webhook arrived — the ack is the audit-of-record, not the trigger. |

 | Missing/false ack body, 5xx, or timeout (> 30 s) | Phone stays blacklisted (fail-safe).
 Job retries up to 3× total (MAX_ATTEMPTS). |